thumblemonks/riot/README.markdown

 <a name="assertion-macros"></a>
 #### Assertion macros

 If you want to add special macros to an Assertion, the process is really very easy.
-You simple need to define a class that extends `AssertionMacro` (or at least quacks like it), be sure to implement the `evaluate` instance method, and then register the macro with `Assertion`.
+You simple need to define a class that extends `AssertionMacro` (or at least quacks like it), be sure to implement the `evaluate` instance method, and then register the macro.

 For instance, let's say you wanted to add a macro for verifying that the result of an assertion is the same `kind\_of` object as you would expect.
 You would define the macro like so:

     module Foo
       class KindOfMacro < Riot::AssertionMacro
+        register :kind_of

-        def evauluate(actual, expected)
+        def evaluate(actual, expected)
           if actual.kind_of?(expected)
             pass("is a kind of #{expected.inspect}")
           else